• Skip to primary navigation

 *I use a coffee grinder to grind whole flax seed

-**Non hydrogenated shortening (I use Nutiva's) is a great Paleo and Vegan butter alternative.
-Grass fed butter or a different brand of Vegan butter will work as a replacement.
-If dough is too dry, add more shortening, one tablespoon at a time.
+**Palm shortening is a great paleo and vegan butter alternative.
+Grass fed butter or a different brand of vegan butter will work as a replacement.

 ***Depending on the brand of tigernut flour you use, you may need to add a little water to the dough.
 If the dough is too dry, add just 1 tablespoon of water and mix.
 Still too dry, add one more tablespoon.
 You shouldn't need more than 2.